 Needed concrete work actions that have little to do with improving your performance can follow a rejection, too.
 If you discover that your pricing will not beat the competition, work with the appropriate people to change the pricing.

-Confront the coworker who took credit for your work and tell them that you will not tolerate it in the future.
+Confront the coworker who took credit for your work and let them know that you will not tolerate it in the future.
 When you work with this coworker again, take care to monitor the behavior and make certain that your boss is aware of the situation.
 Don't let repeat behavior from others keep you down.

 Nobody is closely monitoring your progress and experience.
 Your coworkers and managers have too much else to do in their own jobs.
 So, it is important, and in your best interests, that you toot your own horn occasionally.
 Not obnoxiously, but do let influential coworkers know what you are doing to improve.

-Mention the coursework you are taking to your boss or to a team leader you admire.
+Mention the coursework you are undertaking to your boss or to a team leader you admire.
 Meet with the manager from whom you received the initial rejection to let him or her know your improvement plan.
 In addition to drawing his or her attention to your efforts, you are signaling that when you ask for advice, you take it.
 The manager will react positively to your improvement efforts.

 Just make sure that the sympathy you seek is short term.
 Sympathy can't get in the way of you doing the things you need to do to be prepared when the next opportunity comes your way.